-My main focus includes folklife and cultural heritage; food-- specifically traditional and regional foodways, food history, immigrant food narratives, and women's work; traditional and experimental music; feminism and domestic space; and personal and place-based creative non-fiction.
+Her published work and research interests focus on folklife and cultural heritage; food—specifically traditional and regional foodways, food history, immigrant food narratives, and women's work; traditional and experimental music; feminism and domestic space; and personal and place-based creative non-fiction.

-My writing and editorial experience is supported by my undergraduate degree in English and French (University of Michigan, 2005) and masters in folklore (University of North Carolina, 2011), as well as years teaching creative writing and literature with the University of Michigan New England Literature Program.
+Emily’s writing and editorial experience is supported by a B.A. in English and French (University of Michigan, 2005) and M.A. in folklore (University of North Carolina, 2011), as well as years teaching creative writing and literature with the University of Michigan New England Literature Program.

-I am a University of North Carolina-Chapel Hill trained folklorist (M.A.
-2011) and am currently the state folklorist at the West Virginia Folklife Program, based at the West Virginia Humanities Council.
+Emily received her folklore training at the University of North Carolina-Chapel Hill (M.A.
+2011) and is currently the state folklorist and founding director of the West Virginia Folklife Program, based at the West Virginia Humanities Council.

-Read more about our work via the West Virginia Folklife Program blog and home page.
+Read more about the West Virginia Folklife Program on blog blog and home page.

-I am a 2018 recipient of the Gerald E. and Corrine L. Parsons Fund Award and a 2016 recipient of the Henry Reed Fund Award Recipient, both from the American Folklife Center from the Library of Congress.
-I was a 2014-2015 Berea College Appalachian Sound Archives Fellow for my research on Magoffin County, Kentucky banjo player Nora E. Carpenter.
-Read more about my folklore work and research via my C.V.
+Emily was a 2018 recipient of the Gerald E. and Corrine L. Parsons Fund Award and a 2016 recipient of the Henry Reed Fund Award Recipient, both from the American Folklife Center from the Library of Congress.
+She was a 2014-2015 Berea College Appalachian Sound Archives Fellow for her research on Magoffin County, Kentucky banjo player Nora E. Carpenter.

 Nothing in the House has been featured on Design*Sponge, Food + Wine, Food52, Gourmet, and the Washington Post Express, among others.
 It was a 2014 Kitchn Homie Award finalist for Best Baking Blog.